Branding is not platform, or marketing. Here’s the real definition.

 Personal branding defined

-I’ve dedicated a large portion of my career to branding and preaching the personal branding gospel so-to-speak.
-The reason I do this is because I believe it is the most essential component of a lasting career.
+I want to change that for you right now.
+I’ve dedicated a large portion of my career to branding and as far as I know, I was the first to create a system specifically for author branding.
+The reason I am so passionate about it is because I believe it is the most essential component of a lasting writing career–or really any career.

 Now, if that’s a brand, what is brandING?